 IPCO has proven and probable reserves (2P) lasting 18 years.
 They also own a project (“Blackrod”) with potential for adding 3x of those reserves a few years down the road if oil prices stay elevated.
 That could potentially add 150% of production although it is doubtful IPCO can lift this project without a partner given the size of it.
 The valuation of this project is close to 0 currently among analysts.
 However, that could change in a big way in a higher price environment.
 Worth noting that the previous owners have already invested $180M into this project.

 How about further acquisitions?
 Lots of struggling companies and majors that want to divest at cheap prices.
 Why not pick up the spoils on the side of the road?
 Frankly, I hope they don’t go down that route, even though it could potentially add more longer term value.
 I prefer to think that now is the time to harvest at as low risk as possible.
-Seems to me they have plenty of run way and a size that is adequate.
+Seems to me they have plenty of run way, especially with Blackrod in the pipeline, and a size that is adequate.

 If my view that oil is heading towards Brent $70-$80 in the coming 2-3 years plays out and if we return to normalized valuation multiples the stock could easily 5x over that time frame.